How stress affects your heart

 - Thoughts about death or suicide

-Depression may affect your heart in two ways: directly and indirectly.
-Depression affects your heart directly by increasing the risk of blood clotting, plaque build up and atherosclerosis.
+Depression may affect your heart directly and indirectly.
+It affects your heart directly by increasing the risk of blood clotting, plaque build-up and atherosclerosis.
 Depression also negatively affects your immune system, so you are less able to fight off germs and viruses.

 Depression may affect your heart indirectly by influencing some of the decisions you make.
 People with depression often find it difficult to make healthy choices about quitting smoking, exercising, eating, or taking medications safely.
 They find it difficult to find the drive or energy to make healthy lifestyle changes.

 - Negative thinking is often involved in depression.
-Getting help to learn new ways of thinking and stopping the negative thinking can be beneficial.
+Learning new ways to stop negative thoughts can be beneficial.

 - Do more pleasant activities—even if you don’t feel like it.